kaiserpreusse/graphio/docs/getting_started/index.md

 ```

 #### Create individual nodes and relationships
 Instances of the model can be used to create individual nodes and relationships.
+This is not very efficient and Graphio does not take care of
+batches, indexes or other optimizations.

+It is useful for testing or small data sets or loading small amounts of data.

 ```python